General Terms & Conditions of Auction Sale – For Auctions held in SCOTLAND

 These General Conditions of Sale govern each lot sold in this auction, subject to any variations or additions outlined in the Special Conditions of Sale applicable to the relevant lot.
 The following forms general property auction conduct.

-In addition, by submission of online bid on First Choice Property Auction bidding platform, you will authorise First Choice Property Auctions to collect payments required to secure minimum reservation deposit and buyers fees , where invoice will be provided on acceptance by the seller.
+In addition, by submission of online bid on First Choice Property & Auction bidding platform, you will authorise First Choice Property & Auctions to collect payments required to secure minimum reservation deposit and buyers fees, where invoice will be provided on acceptance of the bid/or offer by the Seller.

 Your full payment as required will be treated as acceptance of auction contract terms and will be issued to Seller’s Solicitor to complete the purchase via Buyer’s solicitor as acceptance of unconditional sales.